navarrastar/Steamworks-SDK/Readme.txt

 ISteamFriends
-* Added various functions to retrieve equipped Steam Community profile items and their properties ** RequestEquippedProfileItems – requests information on what Steam Community profile items a user has equipped.
+* Added various functions to retrieve equipped Steam Community profile items and their properties ** RequestEquippedProfileItems ï¿½ requests information on what Steam Community profile items a user has equipped.
 Will send callback EquippedProfileItems_t.
-** BHasEquippedProfileItem – after calling RequestEquippedProfileItems, returns true/false depending on whether a user has a ECommunityProfileItemType equipped or not
+** BHasEquippedProfileItem ï¿½ after calling RequestEquippedProfileItems, returns true/false depending on whether a user has a ECommunityProfileItemType equipped or not
-** GetProfileItemPropertyString – returns a string property given a ECommunityProfileItemType and ECommunityProfileItemProperty
+** GetProfileItemPropertyString ï¿½ returns a string property given a ECommunityProfileItemType and ECommunityProfileItemProperty
-** GetProfileItemPropertyUint – returns an unsigned integer property given a ECommunityProfileItemType and ECommunityProfileItemProperty
+** GetProfileItemPropertyUint ï¿½ returns an unsigned integer property given a ECommunityProfileItemType and ECommunityProfileItemProperty
 * Added callback EquippedProfileItemsChanged_t for when a user's equipped Steam Community profile items have changed.
 This will be sent for the current user and for their friends.

 Spacewar example: